tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 ## Conclusion

 The existential encoding for optics can not compete with profunctor optics in terms of composability.
-On the other hand, it scores better on other aspects, in particular:
+On the other hand, it scores better on other aspects.
+In particular:

-- optics definition is easy to understand.
+- the definition of optics is easy to understand.
 This is a two-fold perk.
 On one side, it makes teaching and learning optics easier.
 On the other hand, it makes the implementation of combinators and consuming the library easier, since the implementer is left to use simple data types.

 - it clarifies what an optic is.
 Being able to express an optic as proof of the existence of an isomorphism, allows having a clear picture in mind about what an optic is.
 This helps discriminate optics from other constructs and possibly also to discover new optics.

 - the hierarchy between optics is explicit.
 It is completely described by the `Morph` instances we described above, which can be understood in terms of embedding one data type into another.

 This blog post would not exist without the precious work of many other programmers and category theorists.
-Reading [Bartosz Milewski](https://bartoszmilewski.com/category/lens/) optics-related work was a particular inspiration.
+Reading [Bartosz Milewski](https://bartoszmilewski.com/category/lens/)'s optics-related work was a particular inspiration.

 If you want to dive deeper into the code, you can find a sketch of the ideas explained in this post in [this repository](https://github.com/marcosh/existential-optics).